GIANTCRAB/gitlabby-dockerish-laravel/README.md

 It pulls the PHP Laravel image from [this repository](https://github.com/GIANTCRAB/php-laravel-env).

 ## Support
-* PHP 7.1/7.2
+* PHP 7.1/7.2/7.3
-* Laravel 5.6
+* Laravel 5.6/5.7
 * MySQL 5.5
 * Redis (Your Laravel will require `predis/predis` composer package)
 * Laravel Dusk (UI automated testing)

 # Usage

-There are several deployment techniques available: SSH and Docker
+There are several deployment techniques available: SSH and Cloudfoundry

 ## SSH Deployment

-Copy the following files and drop them in your Laravel base repository:
+Copy the files in the ssh directory and drop them to the base of your GitLab repo.

-* .env.gitlab-testing
-* .gitlab-ci.yml
-* .gitlab-build.sh
-* .gitlab-test.sh
-* .gitlab-staging-deploy.sh

 Ensure that your repository has set a Git deployment remote and you have created a SSH key for access to this remote.